 Gov. John Kasich appointed Charlotte McGuire to the State Board of Education in 2016.
-Charlotte earned an elected position on the State Board in 2018 and is eligible for reelection in November 2022.
+Charlotte earned an elected position on the State Board in 2018 and was reelected in November 2022.

 Born and raised in Memphis, Tennessee, during the segregation era, she considers herself a committed voice for the success of Ohio’s children.
 Charlotte’s parents told her, “Education is the key to your success.”
 The first college graduate in her family, she earned a Bachelor of Science in business administration from Central State University, Wilberforce, Ohio.
 She also studied public administration at the University of Dayton.